2K Long Distance

 bullet

 Straight Run: Just like the name, it is 2 km running a straight line, very similar to the rowers.
-The world record for a single rowing scull is 6:35.40[2] which averages to just over 11mph.
-Steve Hegg set a record time of 5:48[1] aboard the "Flying Fish II" hydrofoil (just under 13 mph), whereas the record for an 8+ (eight man rowing shell) is 5:19.85[2] or almost 14 mph average.
+The world record for a single rowing scull is 6:30.74[2] which averages to over 11mph.
+Steve Hegg set a record time of 5:48[1] aboard the "Flying Fish II" hydrofoil (just under 13 mph), whereas the record for an 8+ (eight man rowing shell) is 5:18.68[2] or about a 14 mph average.

 1. "Flying Fish II" record quoted from the book "Human Powered Vehicles", 1995 by Abbott, Wilson.